Berry Storage Secrets to Extend the Life of Your Fruit

 There's almost nothing worse than opening up a container of berries you just bought a few days ago to find that they're already turning to mush (or worse, mold).
 Luckily, even if you don't finish up your berries within a day or two of bringing them home from the store, we've got tips straight from our Test Kitchen that will help you extend their lives by at least a few more days.
 That should give you enough time to finish snacking on them plain, or whip up a stunning berry pie or berry dessert to share with friends and family.

 3 Fresh Berry Storage Tips from the Better Homes & Gardens Test Kitchen

 We've all been there: That package of berries has only been in the refrigerator for two days, but the fruit already looks past its prime (or worse, unsafe to eat).
-The Better Homes & Gardens Test Kitchen has discovered three helpful hints to extend the life of your berries so you can safely enjoy them for up to five days post-purchase.
+The Better Homes & Gardens Test Kitchen has discovered three helpful hints to extend the life of your berries so you can safely enjoy them for up to five days after bringing them home.

 For longer storage, freezing is best.
 Place the berries in a single layer on a baking pan and place them in the freezer.
 Once they're frozen, put the berries in freezer containers or plastic freezer bags and seal.
-When stored this way, berries will keep in the freezer for up to a year.
+When stored this way, berries will keep in the freezer for up to six months.

-Frozen berries are terrific in sauces, ice creams, syrups, pie fillings, smoothies, and other sweet sips.
-Give our top frozen berry recipes a whirl:
+Frozen berries are terrific in sauces, ice creams, syrups, pie fillings, homemade smoothies, and other sweet sips.
+Give our top frozen berry recipes a whirl.

 At the Breakfast Table